roggc/royalty/README.md

 evolution of *queen*

-adding a graphql client and an api
+adding a graphql client and an api and polishyng details.